finkeissen/finkeissen/README.md

 ## Maximally Truth-Seeking Pipeline for Reliable & Auditable AI

+*This repository documents an evolving research-program dedicated to establishing structural logical rigor, rather than presenting a finished software product.*

 **Core mission:** Uncover hidden assumptions before they support hallucinations

 Central entry point to the **Ekkehard Finkeissen Research Architecture**